 Lastly, check the outlet.
 Make sure the outlet’s getting sufficient power.
-You can do this by plugging something else into the outlet and seeing if it get’s electricity or use a multimeter.
+You can do this by plugging something else into the outlet and seeing if it gets electricity.
+Alternatively, you can also use a multimeter.

-You can also use a multimeter at the charger when it’s plugged in.
-While you’re at it, clean the contacts on the charger end the same way you would the prongs on your cord.
+While you’re at it, unplug the charger from the wall outlet and clean the contacts the same way you would the prongs on your cord.

 If you’re satisfied the outlet and cord are all good and the charger has good voltage as indicated with a multimeter, you should have a solid RED light.
 If you don’t, you may have a defective charger that either needs repair or, likely, replacement.

 3. When GREEN is Good on Your Ryobi Charger

 Okay, the charger is getting power and the RED light is solid.
 Now, it’s time to put the battery on.
 This is where the other LEDs will come into play.

 Once you put the battery on the charger, you’re primarily looking for a:

 FLASHING GREEN LED.
 If you get this flashing GREEN light and the RED light is still solid, you officially have a battery that’s charging.

 SOLID GREEN LED.
 If you’ve got a solid GREEN light, congratulations.
 Your battery is fully charged and ready to be put to work.